Skip to content

 Inspect MCP traffic with the proxy

 The inspecting proxy is a stdio man-in-the-middle for MCP: it catches tool poisoning, tool-result injection, and two-step taint attacks.
-Four modes: advisory, warn, guard, kill.
+Four levels: --mode advisory, warn, guard, or kill.

 The proxy tracks taint across calls: a value that arrived in one tool result and reappears in a later call argument is escalated, the two-step attack stateless inspection misses.